developer-zebra/developer-zebra-site/src/zwc/setup/index.md

 Multiple BT headsets are not supported at this time for Audio routing.

 First time when application is moved from Terminal to secondary screen , app is restored to full screen [ appears to be full screen] .
-Instead of hitting "restore" button, user can drag the window and manually change the size of the window .Now if same app is moved to Terminal to secondary screen again then previously chosen window size will be retained .
+Instead of hitting "restore" button, user can drag the window and manually change the size of the window.
+Now if same app is moved to Terminal to secondary screen again then previously chosen window size will be retained .